nixpkgs-architecture/simple-package-paths/README.md

 All of these questions are in scope to be addressed in future discussions in the [Nixpkgs Architecture Team](https://nixos.org/community/teams/nixpkgs-architecture.html):

-- This RFC only addresses the top-level attribute namespace, aka packages in `pkgs.<name>`, it doesn't do anything about package sets like `pkgs.python3Packages.<name>`, `pkgs.haskell.packages.ghc942.<name>`, which could also benefit from a similar auto-calling
+- This RFC only addresses the top-level attribute namespace, aka packages in `pkgs.<name>`, it doesn't do anything about package sets like `pkgs.python3Packages.<name>`, `pkgs.haskell.packages.ghc942.<name>`, which may or may not also benefit from a similar auto-calling
 - While this RFC doesn't address expressions where the second `callPackage` argument isn't `{}`, there is an easy way to transition to an argument of `{}`: For every attribute of the form `name = attrs.value;` in the argument, make sure `attrs` is in the arguments of the file, then add `name ? attrs.value` to the arguments.
 Then the expression in `all-packages.nix` can too be auto-called
   - Don't do this for `name = value` pairs though, that's an alias-like thing
 - What to do with different versions, e.g. `wlroots = wlroots_0_14`?
 This goes into version resolution, a different problem to fix